SandaniLiyanage/Sinhala-Lyrics-Search-Engine/README.md

 Boosting was used as the main query optimization technique.
 While querying, specific fields identified using rule based classification was boosted to have more significance in the score calculation.
 > Eg: If the user query contains the phrase 'ගැයූ', boost the artist field.

+### Fuzzy search
+Fuzzy queries help to locate results that are likely to be relevant to a search query.
+Therefore, even though search phares and spellings are not exactly the same, highly relevant matches will be returned as measured by the Levenshtein edit distance.